oobabooga/text-generation-webui/README.md

 ## Presets

-Inference settings presets can be created under `presets/` as text files.
+Inference settings presets can be created under `presets/` as yaml files.
 These files are detected automatically at startup.

 By default, 10 presets based on NovelAI and KoboldAI presets are included.
 These were selected out of a sample of 43 presets after applying a K-Means clustering algorithm and selecting the elements closest to the average of each cluster.